googleapis/cloud-debug-nodejs/README.md

 The Stackdriver Debugger Agent should work without manually provided authentication credentials for instances running on Google Cloud Platform, as long as the [Stackdriver Debugger API][debugger-api] access scope is enabled on that instance.
 For Google App Engine instances, this is automatic if the Debugger API has been enabled for your project (which it is by default).

 For new Google Compute Engine instances, you need to explicitly enable the Debugger API access scope.
 From the web UI, you can do this in one of two ways under **Identity and API access**:
-* Use the Compute Engine default service account "Allow full access to all Cloud APIs" under Access scopes.
+* Use the Compute Engine default service account and select "Allow full access to all Cloud APIs" under Access scopes.
 * Select a service account with the **Cloud Debugger Agent** role (or any role with at least the same permissions).
 You may need to create one if you don't have one already.

-You may add the Stackdriver Debugger API access scope to existing Compute instances if they are using the non-default service account by adding the Cloud Debugger Agent role to the associated service account.
+You may add the Stackdriver Debugger API access scope to existing Compute instances if they are running as a non-default service account by adding the Cloud Debugger Agent role to the service account.
+For more information, see the docs for [Creating and Enabling Service Accounts for Instances][service-account-docs].

 ## Running elsewhere